Devendra-Singh6464/Flask_Rest_Api_Integrate_with_keycloak/integrate.md

 ### After installation keycloak TAR.GZ(sha1) file unzip this file
 Go, files > Download > right click (on keycloak TAR.GZ(sha1) file and) > click Exteact Here.

-## Get started with Keycloak on Podman
+## Get started with Keycloak Server on Podman
-After
+Open the linux terminal -
 ## [Podman](https://docs.podman.io/en/latest/):
    Podman is a tool used to create, manage, and run containers.
 It allows users to package applications and their dependencies into isolated environments, making it easier to develop, deploy, and manage software.